MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Austria/delivery-reminders.md

 ---
 # Delivery Reminders
-Delivery reminders are used to track overdue vendor shipments, and to remind vendors about overdue deliveries.
+Delivery reminders are used to track overdue vendor shipments and to remind vendors about overdue deliveries.
 To create delivery reminders, you must set up the following:

 - Delivery reminder terms